openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

         "https://openminds.ebrains.eu/vocab/givenName": "Zaphod"
       }

-As you can see, you can use three syntaxes (**"compact-1"**, **"compact-2"**, and **"expanded"**) for an openMINDS_instance.
-In the following, we will explain these syntaxes together with their usage/meaning of the JSON-LD specific keywords (``"@context"``, ``"@vocab"``, ``"@id"``, and ``"@type"``).
+As shown above, three JSON-LD syntaxes can be used (**"compact-1"**, **"compact-2"**, and **"expanded"**).
+In the following, we explain these syntaxes together with the meaning of the JSON-LD keywords (``"@context"``, ``"@vocab"``, ``"@id"``, and ``"@type"``).

-**"@context"**: The JSON-LD keyword ``"@context"`` has to be specified when using one of the compact JSON-LD syntaxes (**"compact-1"** or **"compact-2"**).
-For these syntaxes, we define under ``"@context"`` a shortcut for the common part of the semantic property names which are formatted as internationalized resource identifiers (IRIs) within the openMINDS schemas.
+**"@context"**: The JSON-LD keyword ``"@context"`` must be specified when using one of the compact syntaxes (**"compact-1"** or **"compact-2"**).
+It defines a shortcut for the common part of semantic property names, which are expressed as internationalized resource identifiers (IRIs) in openMINDS schemas.

-How the common part of the semantic property names is shortcutted depends on the compact syntax:
+The handling of this common prefix differs between the compact syntaxes:

-* **compact-1** makes use of the JSON-LD keyword ``"@vocab"`` which can be used to set a common IRI prefix for all properties that do not match a JSON-LD keyword, an IRI, a compact IRI, or blank node identifier (ID).
+- **compact-1** uses the JSON-LD keyword ``"@vocab"`` to define a default IRI prefix for all properties that are not JSON-LD keywords, IRIs, compact IRIs, or blank node identifiers.
-* **compact-2** defines a customized short term for the common IRI prefix (here ``"om": "httpXXX"``).
-In this syntax the property names have to be specified as compact IRIs (here ``"om:givenName"``).
+- **compact-2** defines a custom prefix (e.g., ``"om": "httpXXX"``).
+Property names must then be expressed as compact IRIs (e.g., ``"om:givenName"``).

-Both compact syntaxes can be interpreted by any tool that is aware of the JSON-LD specifications.
-In case no compact syntax is used, the JSON-LD has to be defined with the full semantic property names (cf. **expanded**).
+Both compact syntaxes can be interpreted by any JSON-LD-compliant tool.
+If no compact syntax is used, full IRIs must be specified (cf. **expanded**).

-**"@id"**: The JSON-LD keyword ``"@id"`` is used to provide a unique, referable identifier for an instance in a linked metadata collection (cf. `Linking instances`_).
-In accordance with the JSON-LD specifications, the ``"@id"`` has to be an IRI, a compact IRI or a blank node ID.
-Which option is chosen is user dependent.
-However, be aware that within a linked metadata collection each instance has to have a unique ``"@id"``.
-Our recommendations are as follows:
+**"@id"**: The JSON-LD keyword ``"@id"`` provides a unique, referable identifier for an instance within a linked metadata collection (cf. `Linking instances`_).
+It must be an IRI, a compact IRI, or a blank node identifier.

+Within a linked metadata collection, each instance must have a unique ``"@id"``.
+Recommended usage:

-- For a local metadata collection the ``"@id"`` of instances can be defined as blank node ID.
-A blank node ID has the form of ``"_:suffix"``.
-The suffix can either be a unique human-readable label or a numerical identifier.
-Be aware that blank node identifier are not persistent or portable.
+- For local metadata collections, ``"@id"`` values can be defined as blank node identifiers of the form ``"_:suffix"``.
+The suffix may be a human-readable label or a numerical identifier.
+Note that blank node identifiers are not persistent or portable.
-- For a portable metadata collection the ``"@id"`` of instances have to be replaced with globally unique and persistent identifiers (e.g., a system-wide IRI prefix in combination with an universally unique identifier (UUID)).
+- For portable metadata collections, ``"@id"`` values should be globally unique and persistent identifiers (e.g., a system-wide IRI prefix combined with a universally unique identifier (UUID)).

-**"@type"**: The JSON-LD keyword ``"@type"`` is used to set the type of an instance or an embedded typed object within an instance.
-The ``"@type"`` clearly identifies the metadata schema that should be used to validate the content of an instance or an embedded typed object.
+**"@type"**: The JSON-LD keyword ``"@type"`` specifies the type of an instance or an embedded typed object.
+It identifies the metadata schema used to validate the instance or object.

 Linking instances
 #################

+Connections between instances in a linked metadata collection are established by referencing their unique identifiers.
+The "Person" schema specifies that the property `"contactInformation" <...>`_ expects a link to an instance of type "ContactInformation".
-Connections between instances of a linked metadata collection are formed by referring to instance's unique identifiers.
-The "Person" schema tells us that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#contactinformation>`_ is actually expecting a link (edge) to another instance (object) of type "ContactInformation".
-Let us create an instance of type "ContactInformation" and link it from a "Person" instance.
+Connections between instances in a linked metadata collection are established by referencing their unique identifiers.
+The "Person" schema specifies that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#contactinformation>`_ expects a link to an instance of type "ContactInformation".

-If we check the constraints of the `"ContactInformation" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/contactInformation.html>`_, we learn that an instance of this type only requires the property `"email" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/contactInformation.html#email>`_ defined through a single value of data type "string".
-A respective "ContactInformation" instance could therefore look like this:
+Inspecting the `"ContactInformation" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/contactInformation.html>`_ shows that this type requires only the property `"email" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/contactInformation.html#email>`_, which accepts a single string value.
+A corresponding instance could be defined as follows:

 .. tabs:: instance-formatting